pbrudny/booking-calculator/README.md

-This is simple booking algorithm
+This is a simple application providing calculation for booking systems
 ### Setup

 ```